Coalmining Representation in the Heritage Sector of the East Midlands

 A display of David Severn’s photographs showing aspects of the changing mining landscape went on show at Mansfield Museum between 3rd March and 14th April 2012.
 Coal mining entertainer, David Coleman, presented two of his mining shows on 2nd and 3rd April.

 The MuBu Coalmining Project took place from April 2010 to the end of March 2012.
 The remit was two-fold - firstly to see how the once vast coalmining industry in the East Midlands was represented in the Heritage sector and secondly to bring aspects of social media to that representation.
 The Coal mining project was funded by Renaissance East Midlands (REM) and the Centre for Advanced Studies (CAS) at the University of Nottingham.
-The Bursary holder is Dr. David Amos who completed a PHD on the 1984-85 Miners Strike in the Nottinghamshire Coalfield.
+The Bursary holder was Dr. David Amos who completed a PhD on the 1984-85 Miners Strike in the Nottinghamshire Coalfield.
 David is an ex miner, having worked in the deep mining coal industry at Annesley Colliery for 24 years.